simplefoc/simplefoc.github.io/docs/simplefoc_library/hardware/mcus/index.md

 Even though <span class="simple">Simple<span class="foc">FOC</span>library</span> supports many microcontrollers and all of the will work with most of the BLDC motors+BLDC driver+sensor combinations, their performance will not be the same.
 So here are some comparisons and our thoughts how to chose your mcu and where to start.

-This is teh comparison of the PWM features implemented for different microcontroller families:
+This is the comparison of the PWM features implemented for different microcontroller families:

 MCU | 2 PWM mode | 4PWM mode | 3 PWM mode | 6 PWM mode | pwm frequency config
 --- | --- |--- |--- |--- |---